-Salman Khan's bail plea: Arguments in court over, order likely after 2 pm

-A Jodhpur Court will continue the hearing of bail plea by Bollywood actor Salman Khan, who has been sentenced to five years in prison for killing two blackbucks in 1998, today (April 7).
+Blackbuck poaching case: Salman Khan gets bail, walks out of Jodhpur jail

+Khan walked out of the jail after the prison authorities received the court papers granting him bail, the official said.

+Earlier, a Jodhpur Court granted bail to Bollywood actor Salman Khanon a surety of Rs 50,000.
+As per reports, the actor's fans have begun their celebrations as the superstar is set to walk free.

 Salman Khan's lawyer had filed the bail application in the court on Friday (April 6).
 Judge Ravindra Kumar Joshi had, on Friday, put off the hearing by a day as he wanted to see the entire case record before deciding whether Salman Khan should be granted bail.

-The arguments are reportdly over and the order is likely to be pronounced after the lunch session at the court.
-The prosecution opposed the bail to Salman Khan stating that the eye witness accounts make a strong case against the superstar.
+The prosecution had opposed the bail to Salman Khan stating that the eye witness accounts make a strong case against the superstar.

 #Rajasthan: District & sessions court judge Ravindra Kumar Joshi arrives at Jodhpur Court, he will be hearing #SalmanKhan's bail plea.
 Khan was awarded a 5-year jail term in #BlackBuckPaochingCase. pic.twitter.com/9GsbkO6uTn— ANI (@ANI) April 7, 2018

-Interestingly, Joshi, the the Jodhpur Sessions Judge, was among 87 sessions court judges who were transferred.
+Interestingly, Joshi, the Jodhpur Sessions Judge, was among 87 sessions court judges who were transferred.
 Dev Kumar Khatri, the judge who sent Salman Khan to jail for killing two blackbucks 20 years ago, has also been transferred out in the major reshuffle of Rajasthan's judicial officers ordered by the High Court.

 Salman Khan has now spent two nights in Jodhpur Central Jail after he was convicted on Thursday.
 This was Salman's fourth stint in the Jodhpur Central Jail, which also houses religious preacher Asaram Bapu, who has been accused of rape.
 Salman has earlier spent a total of 18 days in the jail in 1998, 2006 and 2007, all for cases of poaching.

 Khan was lodged in the barracks next to rape accused self-styled 'godman' Asaram, and jail officials said the two exchanged pleasantries on Thursday before retiring for the night.
-The actor, who is prisoner No. 106, rested for three hours in the afternoon after a lunch of dal, mixed vegetable and chapatti, said a HT report.
+The actor, who is prisoner No. 106, rested for three hours in the afternoon after a lunch of dal, mixed vegetable and chapatti, said an HT report.

 Bollywood actors Saif Ali Khan, Sonali Bendre, Tabu and Neelam, who were the co-accused in the case, were acquitted by the court on Thursday.
 Khan and other actors were accused of poaching blackbucks on the midnight of October 1-2, 1998 during the filming of the Hindi movie Hum Saath Saath Hain.